 every man for his sons and for his daughters…”

 1 Samuel 30:6

 The great pressing of God had come to David.
 The energies and strategies of all his natural ability had been thrown into the press of the Almighty God.
-The despair, discouragement and enormity of circumstance had been brought to bear upon this one who was called of God to rule and reign in Israel.
+The despair, discouragement, and enormity of circumstance had been brought to bear upon this one who was called by God to rule and reign in Israel.
 What would become of him?

 “…but David encouraged himself in the Lord his God”